swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

   ...
 }

+func process(on locationActor: isolated LocationActor) async { // Starts running on `locationActor`. let locationStream = AsyncStream<Location> { ... }

-for {try} await location in locationStream { // executes on the caller's actor ...
+  for await location in locationStream { // Implicit call to `produce`, runs on `locationActor`.
+    locationActor.update(to: location) // Already running on `locationActor`, no hop needed.
+  }
 }
 ```